vimoutliner/vimoutliner/doc/vo_readme.txt

 The installation script creates unique backups of files being replaced with newer versions.
 So if you put some local customisations into, say
-$HOME/.vim/vimoutlinerrc, you'll probably have to merge the backup with the new file by hand.
+$HOME/.vim/vimoutliner/vimoutlinerrc, you'll probably have to merge the backup with the new file by hand.

+                                                             *vo-manual-install*
-Manual Method                                                *vo-manual-install*
+Manual Method~

 You can also copy the files from the unpacked distribution tarball into their destination folders by yourself.
 The following steps are a description of what